 Now that us Aussies are in the midst of a glorious Spring, it’s time to start getting ready for the warmer end of year months that are creeping around the corner.
 All of us absolutely love Summer – pool parties, beach outings and scenic picnics included.
 However, one of the downsides to the warmer climate is skyrocketing electricity bills.

 How many of us are guilty of cranking the AC up to full blast on a balmy afternoon?
-In this article, we will provide you with 7 tips that will allow you to keep your home cool without an AC.
+In this article, we will provide you with 7 tips that will allow you to keep your home cool and thanks to the Attic Fan, as if you choose the best attic fan, it will surely help you to cool down the temperature without an AC.
 Say goodbye to exorbitant utility bills, and hello to a cool, comfortable home.

 - Let The Sun Shine In – Not!

 One of the best and most simple ways of keeping your home cool during the warmer months are with blackout curtains.
 Blackout curtains are a fantastic way of keeping the harsh sunlight out of your home during the day time.
 Simply using blackout curtains can actually keep your room up to 10 degrees cooler than without curtains installed.
 Now that is amazing!

 - Let’s Talk About Ceiling Fans

 Ceiling fans are a great alternative to turning on the AC.
 However, did you know that you may actually be using your ceiling fan wrongly?
 The base of ceiling fan actually has a small switch that changes the direction of airflow.

 During the warmer months, your ceiling fan should be set to blow air forward in a counterclockwise direction, forcing air down and making you and your family feel a lot cooler.
 Have a look at your ceiling fan when you get home and make sure it is set to the correct settings!